Daniel Boys: Career After Any Dream Will Do

+From November 2023, Boys starred as King George III in the United Kingdom and Ireland tour of Lin-Manuel Miranda's musical Hamilton before taking on the same role in the London production of Hamilton at the Victoria Palace.

 Recordings

 In 2008, Boys recorded a song for the CD Act One – Songs From The Musicals Of Alexander S. Bermange, an album of 20 brand new recordings by 26 West End stars, released in October 2008 on Dress Circle Records.

 His debut album So Close launched on 1 June 2009.
 It was mixed by Grammy award-winner (and cousin) Jerry Boys in early 2009.
 The penultimate track Always There features the backing vocals of friends and cast members (from Avenue Q).

 Boys also recorded the song My Brother's Eyes on Terry Pratchett's Only You Can Save Mankind, which was released on 23 November 2009, and recorded a version of I Know Him So Well with John Barrowman for his 2008 album Music Music Music.

 In 2011 he recorded a charity single with proceeds going to the Disney Appeal at Great Ormond Street Hospital, called The World is Something You Can Imagine.
 Boys also appeared on the cast recording of Wolfboy, More With Every Line – the Songs of Tim Prottey-Jones, Only You Can Save Mankind, The Inbetween: A New Musical (in 2012) and Christmas in New York.
 He has also contributed to Helena Blackman's debut album.

 On 6.
 November 2018 AGR Television Records announced that Daniel Boys had signed a multi-album record deal with them.
 The first release under the new contract was Christmas Lullaby later the same month.
 An album was announced for 2019.